Magisk-Modules-Alt-Repo/microg_installer/README.md

 - Choose an solution for [Signature spoofing](https://github.com/microg/android_packages_apps_GmsCore/wiki/Signature-Spoofing)
 - Install the module

-Note: if you do not want any proprietary code installed from this module, please create an file (with any contents) at `/data/adb/no_droid_guard`.
+Note: if you do not want any proprietary code installed from this module, please create an file (with any contents) at `/data/adb/no_droid_guard` **before install**.
 This will remove SafetyNet support completely.

 ## How do I get the real Play Store?